Skip to main content

 Pool tiles aren’t just decorative.
 They form a protective band around your pool’s waterline that shields the plaster from constant water movement and UV exposure.
 They also provide a smooth surface that makes cleaning easier and helps prevent algae from taking hold.

-Over time, however, dissolved calcium and other minerals in the water settle on tile surfaces and form hard, chalky scale.
-This buildup dulls your pool’s appearance, traps dirt and metals, and can damage the tile glaze or grout if left too long.
-Routine tile cleaning keeps your pool looking inviting while preventing costly surface repairs later.
+Over time, however, dissolved calcium and other minerals in pool water adhere to tile surfaces and form hard, chalky scale.
+This buildup dulls your pool’s appearance, and can trap dirt, minerals, and other contaminates which may leave unsightly stains.
+Routine tile cleaning keeps your pool looking inviting and clean, while preventing costly tile repairs later.

 How Tile Buildup Happens